- Members of the High Table as WAPI 2015 ends.

-- WAPI 2015 opens with a welcome statement from Executive Director of WANEP, Mr. Chukwuemeka Eze
+- WAPI 2015 ends with closing remarks from Executive Director of WANEP, Mr. Chukwuemeka Eze

-- Maj Gen OB Akwa, Commandant-KAIPTC delivering his opening statement at WAPI 2015
+- Maj Gen OB Akwa, Commandant-KAIPTC delivering his closing statement at the end of WAPI 2015

 13th WAPI Session Opens In Accra